surajkarki66/glasir/README.md

 # Project-Glasir
-This is our first school project.
+This is our first academic project.
 This is a freelancing web application.

 ## To start the development server.
  - yarn install